douglaswlee/The-Island-of-Misfit-Takehomes/Estimate-RAPMs/README.md

-# Estimating Regularized Adjusted Plus-Minus (RAPM)
+# Estimating Regularized Adjusted Plus-Minus (RAPM) -- November 2018

 ### What is this?

 This repo contains work for a take-home project performed for a research position for an unnamed NBA team.
-This project earned me a technical final round (I think) interview, which is as far as I progressed.
+This project was the first step in the interview process, and earned me a technical final round (I think) interview, which is as far as I progressed.

 ### What was this take-home about?